Ripped {\Lambda}CDM: an observational contender to the consensus cosmological model: Context for the model

 One of the typical features of phantom dark energy ($p/\rho\lesssim-1$) is that it does not respect the null energy condition ($\rho+p\le 0$) \cite{Carroll:2003st}.
 As this type of content of the universe is often observationally allowed (and sometimes even favoured \cite{Escamilla:2023oce, Vagnozzi:2019ezj}), the violation of the null energy condition enforced a fresh open-mindedness about the dark energy nature.
 This paved the way to the discovery of unusual fates for the universe.
 The profuse work that followed in this area was instigated by two main references concerned with the behaviour of the scale factor, the energy density and the pressure.
+Note that using the standard equation of energy conservation it can be shown that phantom dark energy is a blueshifting component.

 Phantom dark energy itself was the first representative of the now populated taxonomy of abrupt cosmological endings.
 In the influential work \cite{Caldwell:2003vq} the unavoidable Big Rip singularity of phantom universes was introduced, and the consequent finite time blow up of the scale factor, the energy density and the pressure were discussed.
 Such singularities exclude by definition the $p=-\rho$ possibility.
 In the case that the rip arises when that condition is reached at the final stage of the evolution of the model, another type of singularity appears, which has been dubbed Grand Rip \cite{Fernandez:2014} or Type -1 \cite{Fernandez:2016}.